Clear, practical technology insights BSOD Code Lookup · Windows Error Code Lookup · Wi-Fi Troubleshooting · PC Troubleshooting Checklist

 Cycle with others.
 Join a local cycling club and participate in weekly trainings.
 This will help motivate you and also give you the opportunity to learn from others.
 You can find local groups by searching internet forums, checking with your local gym, or looking through your local parks and recreation department.

 Have friends that cycle too.
 The pro cycling life can get very lonely.
 You'll have intense schedules and very little free time.
-If you want to maintain a social life, you'll want friends who are right there with you.
+If you may need to maintain a social life, you'll want friends who are right there with you.

 Ride with people who are better than you.
 You will feel the need to rise to the challenge, the sense of competition helping to push you harder down the road.[3]